zacharyreese/NetworkScanner/README.md

 # Network Scanner
 >Subnet scanner in C# that pings a given IP range

 This was my final project for my Computer Security Course (CSCI 5431).
 I developed this application using Visual Studio.
-This project exposed a severe security flaw in the Georgia Southern University network, where I was able to ping the IP range of the University, and access very sensitive data that was not properly secured such as University databases, donor excel files, GSU police department body cam library and arrest records, and many other critical data.
+This project exposed a severe security flaw in my University network, where I was able to ping the IP range of the University, and access very sensitive data that was not properly secured such as University databases, donor excel files, police department body cam library and arrest records, and many other critical data.
 I was able to gain access and create, edit, and potentially delete this data.
 After creating a report on what I had discovered, I went to the university to present my findings.
 After presenting, I worked with the top IT and CS administrators of the school's network to make sure that the exposed machines were properly secured so that this type of security vulnerability would be closed.

 ## Usage